Tbro4/My-Portfolio/README.md

 # My Portfolio

 This is a webpage showcasing my code projects.
-It includes an "About Me", "Work", "Contact Me", and "Resume" section.
+It includes an "About Me", "Work", and "Contact Me" section.

 <br>